 Knowing how to properly manage accounting for small and mid-sized businesses may seem like an easier task due to the smaller nature of the companies.
-However, many times it is the founders and senior members of the company who are tackling the daily ins and outs of accounting for small and mid-sized businesses (SMB).
+However, many times it is the founders and senior members of the company who are tackling the daily ins and outs of small and mid-sized business (SMB) accounting.
 In addition to taking their valuable time away from the running of the business, having to deal with cash flow, financial planning, and compliance add an additional level of stress to an already stressful (but rewarding) career.
 Here are some of the financial pain points and tips for how your business can stay be prepared for whatever comes your way.

 Monitoring Cash Flows